-Taking the girls on an African safari has always been a goal of mine.
-Many parents are skeptical because they think there is a minimum age for safaris.
-We took our 2 and 4 year old toddlers to Kenya and had the most amazing time.
-Let me help you plan your own African family safari in Kenya!
+Many parents are skeptical of going on an African safari with kids because they think there is a minimum age for safaris.
+We took our 2 and 4 year old toddlers on a safari in Kenya and had the most amazing time.
 We spent 8 days exploring the countries many national reserves, visiting local tribes, and enjoying the most beautiful beach we’ve ever seen.
+In this article I’ll help you plan your own African family safari in Kenya!

 Cheap Flights to Kenya?
 Yes It’s Possible!